is teaching these programs:

 Dr. Shannon Alpert spent the first 15 years of her career leading projects and teams responsible for creating learning solutions in the telecommunications and financial services industries.
 She also consulted with K-8 and higher education organizations on project and portfolio management while also teaching online graduate courses at the University of North Carolina at Charlotte.

-Dr. Alpert joined Northeastern University's College of Professional Studies at the end of 2014 and served for over 6 years in the Doctor of Education (EdD) program.
+Dr. Alpert joined Northeastern University’s College of Professional Studies at the end of 2014 and served for over 6 years in the Doctor of Education (EdD) program.
 She was the lead faculty for the Integrative Studies concentration of the EdD program, principal instructor for the Advanced Research Design course, and dissertation chair for over 30 doctoral research projects.
-In 2021, Dr. Alpert joined the Professional Programs domain as a principal instructor for the Bachelor of Science in Project Management.
+In 2021, Dr. Alpert began her work in Professional Programs as the principal instructor for the Bachelor of Science in Project Management.
 In 2022, she became Faculty Lead for Project Management programs, including the Master of Science in Project Management, Bachelor of Science in Project Management, and graduate certificate programs.

-Dr. Alpert earned her undergraduate (English/secondary education) and master's (instructional technology) degrees from Georgia State University in Atlanta.
+Dr. Alpert earned her undergraduate (English/secondary education) and master’s (instructional technology) degrees from Georgia State University in Atlanta.
 She earned her doctoral degree in educational leadership from the University of North Carolina at Charlotte.
-She also holds certifications as a Project Management Professional (PMP) and Six Sigma Green Belt.
+She also holds certifications as a Project Management Professional (PMP), Six Sigma Green Belt, and Disciplined Agile Scrum Master.

 Professional Experience